KurtisIvey/jiu-jitsu-connect-backend/README.md

 ## About The Project

 Odin-book-backend is a REST API created to communicate with my Odin-book front end.
 Odin-book-backend was built using test driven development while constructing the various controllers that encompass it.
 In addition, mongodb-memory-server is used to mock the mongodb database for testing.
-This was a very challenging project that pushed my knowledge of backend development and understanding of mongodb.
+This was a very challenging project that pushed my knowledge of backend development and understanding of MongoDB.
+Image uploading is handled via AWS S3 bucket and the corresponding url is then stored in the MongoDB database.

 Client Repo [Odin-book](https://github.com/KurtisIvey/odin-book)